 Vacant apartments or homes are a major fact of life in Purdue University Southwest.
 The current real estate vacancy rate here is 51.3%.
 This is higher than the rate of vacancies in 98.8% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, one of the really interesting characteristics about the Purdue University Southwest neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+Also, one of the really interesting characteristics about the Purdue University Southwest neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 0.1% of college-friendly places to live in the state of Indiana.
+For each of these reasons, the neighborhood is rated among the top 0.4% of college-friendly places to live in the state of Indiana.

 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 4.7% of residents in the Purdue University Southwest neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 97.9% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.